liedekef/events-made-easy/readme.txt

 * Mollie API update
 * Avoid creating past events for recurrences
 * Make sure captcha settings can be deactivated per event/membership
+* Planned mailings will now no longer insert the individual mails but do that just before being sent

 = 2.4.47 (2024/06/08) =
 * Make sort on membership name work in members overview